Ultimaker CPE+ Filament

 |Printer||Compatible print cores / nozzles|

-Note: Ultimaker CPE is not supported on the Ultimaker 2 Go and Ultimaker Original because of the lack of a heated build plate
+Note: Ultimaker CPE+ is not supported on the Ultimaker 2 Go, Ultimaker 2 (Extended), Ultimaker Original+, and Ultimaker Original

-The experimental and not supported combinations have not been verified, since limited use cases are available.
+*Only possible for small prints.
+Larger prints may show warping of the build material.
+The other experimental and not supported combinations have not been verified, since limited use cases are available.
 Results are dependent on the model type that is used.

 Recommended settings and configuration